volvo-cars/common-build/docs/workshop.md

             source /etc/os-release                #Defines the VERSION env var with OS version. echo Hello world from Ubuntu $VERSION.
 ```
-A simple build.yml file with one container and two commands; ne simple- and one multi line command.
+A `build.yml` file containing one image and two commands executing on it.
+For more complex scenarios you may add more images (like persistence) that would run in parallel.

 > Task: Navigate to your project page on Cynosure to see your build.
-Navigating the logs you should see the print out from the execution of commands and the final verdict of your build should be passed.
+Browse the logs and you should see the print out from the execution of commands and the final verdict of your build should be **passed**.

 ## Lesson 2 - publish.yml
 Common-build has declarative publication of artifacts.
+I.e. we declare what files should be picked up after a successful build and published to artifactory.

 > Task: Add the following files in the given structure to your repository